Matrix Formulae and Skein Relations for Quasi-Cluster Algebras

-\end{proposition} \begin{proof} Let $\alpha'$ be the reflection of $\alpha$ about the crosscap, as in Lemma \ref{lemma:reflections}.
+\begin{Proposition} Let $\alpha$ be a one-sided closed curve, and let $\alpha^2$ be the two sided-closed curve enclosing the crosscap obtained from resolving an intersection of $\alpha$ with another one-sided closed curve homotopic to $\alpha$, then $(\overline{\chi}_{\alpha, _T})^2=\overline{\chi}_{\alpha^2, T}-2$. \end{Proposition} \begin{proof} Let $\alpha'$ be the reflection of $\alpha$ about the crosscap, as in Lemma \ref{lemma:reflections}.
 We can write where $\overline{M}$ is the reduced standard $M$-path of $\alpha$ with the final step excluded (so we do not go through the crosscap).
 Similarly, we can write